 HPER 160 First Aid and CPR Introduces students to basic first aid and life-saving procedures.
+(2)

-(2) HPER 180, HPER 280 Special Topics Significant issues or consideration of particular technical aspects of health, physical education, and/or recreation are possible investigations.
+HPER 180, HPER 280 Special Topics Significant issues or consideration of particular technical aspects of health, physical education, and/or recreation are possible investigations.
 (1-3)

-HPER 190, HPER 290 Independent Study

-Advanced study of one or more selected topics according to students' special needs and interests in the area of health, physical education, and/or recreation.
+HPER 190, HPER 290 Independent Study Advanced study of one or more selected topics according to students' special needs and interests in the area of health, physical education, and/or recreation.
 A course not listed as a regular offering in the catalog.
 Requires objectives, scope of work and plan of study specified by instructor and/or student.
-Consent of advisor and Dean of Academics.
+Consent of Department Chair and Vice President of Academic Affairs'.
 May be taken more than one time.
 (1-3)